YabataDesign/sublime-text-icon/Readme.md

 # Sublime Text Icon #

-A replacement icon for Sublime Text 2 and Sublime Text 3.
+A replacement icon for Sublime Text 2 and 3.

 ## Installation (Mac OS X) ##